Pd011161/Radio_RAG_LINE_CHATBOT/README.md

 - Uses Chroma as the vector database
 - DuckDuckGo web search for fallback answers
 - FastAPI + Chroma + LangChain + OpenAI + LINE Messaging
+- **Knowledge base is tailored for Nuclear Medicine practice at Maharat Nakhon Ratchasima Hospital, Thailand**
 - Deploy locally or with Docker in minutes